 If you enjoyed this post don’t forget to share it with your friends!
 Thank you so much for reading!

-Read more on the Azores Islands below:
+Read our most popular posts on The Azores below:

 - Top 10 Things to Do in Ponta Delgada Azores (Sao Miguel island)